Regularized Riesz energies of submanifolds: Riesz energies of closed submanifolds

 which implies $b_{cM,k}(cx)=c^{m-k}b_{M,k}(x)$.
 The conclusion follows from \eqref{residue_Riesz_energy}. \end{proof} \begin{proposition} Under a homothety $x\mapsto cx$ $(c>0)$, the regularized $z$-energy behaves as follows

 where $R_M(z)$ is the residue at $z$ if $B_M$ has a pole there, and $R_M(z)=0$ otherwise.
-Hence the regularized $z$-energy is scale invariant if and only if $z= -2m$ and $R_M(-2m)$ vanishes for any $M$. \end{proposition} \begin{proof} Lemma \ref{lemma_residue_homothety} implies
+Hence the regularized $z$-energy of $m$-dimensional submanifolds is not scale invariant if $z\ne -2m$.
+The regularized $(-2m)$-energy is scale invariant if and only if $R_M(-2m)$ vanishes for any $m$-dimensional $M$. \end{proposition} \begin{proof} Lemma \ref{lemma_residue_homothety} implies

 Since $\lim_{w\to 0}{(c^w-1)}/w=\log c$, the conclusion follows. \end{proof} In particular, if $M\subset \RR^3$ is a surface, then